 What causes osteoarthritis?

 Being overweight or obese increases the risk of OA in dogs.
-The joints of an overweight or obese dog are subjected to repetitive overloading, that over time contributes to the initiation and progression of OA and the degenerative, painful processes associated with it.
+The joints of an overweight or obese dog are subjected to repetitive overloading that, over time, contribute to the initiation and progression of OA and the degenerative, painful processes associated with it.

 What can I do to help my dog with OA?

 Your veterinarian is the best source for a comprehensive OA management plan.
-Certainly, if your dog is overweight or obese, that is where to start, but there is much more that can be done to help support the joints of a dog with OA.
-In addition to diet modifications, exercise, weight loss, and nonsteroidal anti-inflammatory drugs (NSAIDs), management strategies of OA may include a disease-modifying osteoarthritis drug (DMOAD).
+If your dog is overweight or obese, that is where to start, but much more can be done to help support the joints of a dog with OA.
+In addition to diet modifications, exercise, weight loss, and nonsteroidal anti-inflammatory drugs (NSAIDs), management strategies for OA may include a disease-modifying osteoarthritis drug (DMOAD).

 What is a DMOAD?

 A DMOAD is a medication that can slow or alter the progression of OA.
-One of the DMOADs commonly used in dogs with OA is an injectable medication containing the active ingredient polysulfated glycosaminoglygan (PSGAG) (brand names: Adequan® and Cartrophen®).
+One of the DMOADs commonly used in dogs with OA is an injectable medication containing the active ingredient polysulfated glycosaminoglycan, or PSGAG (Adequan® and Cartrophen®).